-If you witness inappropriate conduct in the workplace, speak up and do not look the other way, regardless of whether the individual who engaged in the behavior is a manager, vendor, supplier, customer, contractor, consultant or visitor.
+If you witness inappropriate conduct in the workplace, speak up and do not look the other way, regardless of whether the individual who engaged in the behavior is a manager, business partner, customer, consultant or visitor.
 If you are comfortable addressing the behavior directly with the individual who engaged in it, you may.
 However, you are not required to do so.
-In any event, you should contact the Human Resources department or Seek Help (and contact the Security Operations Center (SOC)) if you believe the particular situation may require their involvement).
+In any event, you should contact the Human Resources department or Seek Help (and contact the Security Operations Center, or SOC, () if you believe the particular situation may require their involvement).